Introduction

 Building separation

-A minimum of 10 feet is required between buildings.
+A minimum distance of 10 feet must be maintained between structures, promoting spaciousness and safety.

 Permitting timeline